 Provincetown, located on the tip of Cape Cod, features a long sandy beach, Race Point Beach, that attracts thousands of tourists yearly.
 Race Point Beach is frequently included on the country’s list of top beaches.

 You will not be upset if you make this trip into a full-fledged weekend getaway.

 See Related: Things to do on Nantucket Island

 Stellwagen Bank National Marine Sanctuary

 Being the most productive biological ocean environment in the world, the Stellwagen Marine Sanctuary is an ideal place for whale watching.

-Don’t worry; you won’t end up wasting your whole day at the sanctuary without a whale in sight.
-Some cruises in the region guarantee you a free trip if you don’t see a while – that’s how common the sightings are.
+Don’t worry; you won’t waste your whole day at the sanctuary without a whale in sight.
+Some cruises in the region guarantee a free trip if you don’t see for a while – that’s how common the sightings are.

-You’ll most probably see a female humpback as these whales come back to the waters to teach the young ones how to hunt.
+You’ll probably see a female humpback as these whales return to the waters to teach the young ones how to hunt.
 Furthermore, you’ll also spot other species, such as the harbor porpoise, white-sided dolphins, and seals.

 If you love to go on family day trips from Boston every few months, whale watching should definitely be on your list.
 Keep your cameras ready while you’re there.